Polyurea Floor vs. Polyaspartic Floor Coating

 Polyurea can be difficult to work with due to its quick drying time.
 It cures very quickly, which leaves little time for the material to soak in and bond with the concrete pores.
 This means it can show mistakes if the installers don't move fast enough.

-Which is better in Kansas: polyurea or polyaspartic?
+Which is better in Kansas and Missouri: polyurea or polyaspartic?

 Polyurea comes with disadvantages that every homeowner should understand.
 From tedious application to failed bonding, polyurea is not for those who want a long-lasting garage floor.